-Pinterest has garnered a reputation (whether incidentally or intentionally) as a website geared mostly towards females who need ideas for weddings, home decor, and recreation.
+Pinterest has gained a reputation as a website geared mostly towards females who need ideas for weddings, home decor, and recreation.

-The feature I like best in Juxtapost is the “More Like This” button.
-If you’re browsing down the front page and see a delicious recipe, you can click on that button to instantly view more delicious recipes.
+The feature we like best in Juxtapost is the More Like This button.
+If you’re browsing the front page and see a delicious recipe, you can click on that button to instantly view more delicious recipes.
 Also, posts can be categorized and tagged in dozens of different ways, making it easy to discover new content that interests you.

 Use Juxtapost if you want to use a Pinterest-like site with many of the same features but presented in a different way.

-According to Dribbble’s homepage, “Dribbble is show and tell for designers“.
+According to its homepage, Dribbble is the “leading destination to find and showcase creative work.”
 For all of you creative folks out there, Dribbble is the perfect outlet for you to answer the question, “What are you working on right now?”